andyzhangx/demo/linux/azuredisk/azuredisk-attachment-debugging.md

 drwxr-xr-x 9 root root 0 Dec  8 11:21 sdb
 ```

+The last number of data disk scsi device(`5:0:0:0`) is the LUN number which is consistent with the LUN number in azure portal.

-### Now take coreos stable as an example, it has attached two datadisks, below is the debugging info need to collect:
+### 2. Now take coreos stable as an example, it has attached two datadisks, below is the debugging info need to collect:
 ```
 # sudo ls -lt /dev/disk/azure/
 total 0